pushkar100/notes-clean-code-architecture/4-comments.md

 Good code is most of the time self-documented and therefore, the source code is understood with the fact of being read. _Comments are an extra, not a requirement_

+**Thumb rule**

+If you can get the meaning of the comment from just the code it references, you don't need that comment!

 ```javascript
 // Bad!
 function convert(data){